ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

     reuse
-      Determines if a data set should be reused if *disposition=new* and if a data set with a matching name already exists.
+      Determines if a data set should be reused if :emphasis:`disposition=new` and if a data set with a matching name already exists.

-      If *reuse=true*, *disposition* will be automatically switched to ``SHR``.
+      If :emphasis:`reuse=true`\ , :emphasis:`disposition` will be automatically switched to :literal:`SHR`.

-      If *reuse=false*, and a data set with a matching name already exists, allocation will fail.
+      If :emphasis:`reuse=false`\ , and a data set with a matching name already exists, allocation will fail.

-      Mutually exclusive with *replace*.
+      Mutually exclusive with :emphasis:`replace`.

-      *reuse* is only considered when *disposition=new*
+      :emphasis:`reuse` is only considered when :emphasis:`disposition=new`

       | **required**: False
       | **type**: bool